 The story from the correspondence is only partly fictional.
 It is based on real events, and the characters are collective images of UAID volunteers and the military they help.

-The project is dedicated to Oleksandr Litvinov, a paratrooper from the 79th brigade of the Russian Air Force, originally from the Mykolaiv region.
+The project is dedicated to Oleksandr Litvinov, a paratrooper from the 79th brigade of the Ukrainian Air Force, originally from the Mykolaiv region.
 He went to war for the first time back in 2014.
-He had the nickname Rambo and was considered immortal among his comrades.
+He had the nickname Lazy and was considered immortal among his comrades.
 Unfortunately, on July 7 of this year, Oleksandr died from shrapnel wounds.

 “The chance of survival in war is probably 50-60 percent.
 This chance significantly increases in the presence of high-quality medical and technical equipment.
 Modern gadgets such as drones and night vision devices allow defenders to see and hear better and be more invisible.
 Unfortunately, the state provides the military only with the necessary minimum, and this, for the most part, is not enough.
 There are many reasons for this, but now is not the time to look for the culprits, we must act, because we are all a state”, says UAID, urging to support their activities.